 The air would have been on average 10-12 degrees cooler and much more arid.
 In between the ice and the tree line, drought-tolerant grasses and loess dunes would have dominated the landscape.

 The Neanderthals would have died out around 14 000 years ago leaving the nomadic hunter-gatherer Cro-Magnon (modern man) to pursue the animals of the time.
 Due to the cold and the need for food, the populations of the day waited the ice age out in the three locations shown on the map.
-These were the Iberian Peninsula, the Balkans and the Ukraine.
+These were the Iberian Peninsula, the Balkans and Ukraine.

 These people were skilled in flint-knapping techniques and various tools such as end-scrapers for animal skins and burins for working wood and engraving were common.
 Cave painting using charcoal had been around for a couple of thousand years although at this time they were now more subtle than mere outline drawings.
 These artistic expressions are significant as it shows that people are able to obtain some leisure time.
 Whether this is ‘art for art’s sake’ or objects of ritual is not known.